Homemade elderberry syrup with dried elderberries, honey, cinnamon, and ginger. A traditional immune support remedy you can make in an hour.

 How to Use It

-Daily maintenance dose (adults): 1 tablespoon per day.
+The everyday spoonful (adults): A tablespoon is the amount people traditionally take, and it is a pleasant thing to eat.
 Take it straight from the spoon, stir it into a glass of sparkling water, or drizzle it over yogurt or oatmeal.

 In drinks: Stir 1 tablespoon into sparkling water with a squeeze of lemon for an elderberry tonic.
 Mix it into herbal tea for cold and flu as a sweetener that pulls double duty.
 Add it to kombucha during second fermentation for an elderberry kombucha flavor.